 - Items arrived bruised and past their prime

 Melissa’s Produce’s main draw is that most things it delivers are organic.
-Research is not yet conclusive Mayo Clinic “Organic foods: Are they safer?
+Research is Mayo Clinic “Organic foods: Are they safer?
 More nutritious?”
 View Source about whether or not organic produce has more positive effects on health compared to non-organic produce.
 Organic produce may contain more antioxidants and fewer toxic metals.
 Eating organic also means avoiding pesticide residue.

 But still: $75 for an all-fruit organic produce delivery!
 Need we say more?
 Based on the price alone, this option also feels more like a gift service and not a subscription.
 The box we chose was $45, one of the cheapest options, but shipping added $30 to the overall price.
 We couldn’t pick what was in the box.
 It arrived with mostly apples and oranges, as well as a few too-ripe avocados and squishy grapefruits.